taiki-e/upload-rust-binary-action/README.md

 /<archive>/README.md
 ```

-If you want upload additional file *separately*, you can use the `asset` option.
+If you want upload additional files *separately*, you can use the `asset` option.

 ```yaml
 upload-assets: